cloudy-sky-software/pulumi-provider-template/README.md

 This repository is a boilerplate showing how to create a native Pulumi provider using:

 1. [`pulschema`](https://github.com/cloudy-sky-software/pulschema) to convert an OpenAPI spec to Pulumi schema
-2. [`pulumi-provider-framework`](https://github.com/cloudy-sky-software/pulumi-provider-framework) (closed-source) to make HTTP requests against the cloud provider API.
+2. [`pulumi-provider-framework`](https://github.com/cloudy-sky-software/pulumi-provider-framework) to make HTTP requests against the cloud provider API.
 It uses the metadata returned by `pulschema` as one of the outputs from converting an OpenAPI spec.

-## `cloudy-sky-software/pulumi-provider-template` vs. `cloudy-sky-software/pulumi-provider-boilerplate`

-This template serves as a base for providers that are built using `pulschema` _and_ `pulumi-provider-framework`.
-[`cloudy-sky-software/pulumi-provider-boilerplate`](https://github.com/cloudy-sky-software/pulumi-provider-boilerplate) still serves as a base for a provider that uses `pulschema` to derive a Pulumi schema from an OpenAPI spec, but does not have any dependency on `pulumi-provider-framework`.
-Without `pulumi-provider-framework` it is up to as to how you want to make the HTTP requests to the respective cloud provider API you are working with.
-You have to implement Pulumi's `ResourceProviderServer` interface yourself and handle all the concerns of communicating with the cloud provider API, including performing diffs, checks etc.

 ## Background